 - Machine learning, multi-dimensional data mining, explainable AI

 - Applications in tabular data intelligence, survey forms analytics, software engineering

 EAReco was the project name of our research and tech-transfer of HMM-based handwriting recognition for East-Asian languages (i.e., Simplified Chinese, Traditional Chinese, Korean, and Japanese).
 It was my first project after joining Microsoft Research in Beijing.
 We advanced the state-of-the-art recognition accuracy, especially for the cursive writing style to an industry-leading height at that time.
-In addition, it also involved research and engineering to allow fast performance and small model size.
+In addition, it also involved research and engineering to allow for fast performance and small model size.
 Our EAReco engine and models had been shipped with Windows 7.